 - Specialized experience

-However, it is difficult to find a freelancer with a broad range of focused skills, so you will most likely need to hire and then coordinate a few freelancers to execute a complete digital marketing strategy which can be very time-consuming and a job all on its own.
+However, it is difficult to find a freelancer with a broad range of focused skills, so you will most likely need to hire and then coordinate a few different people to execute a complete digital marketing strategy which can be very time-consuming and a job all on its own.

 Cons of hiring a freelancer: